Azure/aksArc/eval/readme.md

 ![Architecture diagram for AKS on Azure Stack HCI nested in Azure](media/nested_virt_arch_ga.png "Architecture diagram for AKS on Azure Stack HCI nested in Azure")

 In this configuration, you'll take advantage of the nested virtualization support provided within certain Azure VM sizes.
 You'll first deploy a single Azure VM running Windows Server 2019 Datacenter.
 Inside this VM, you'll enable the Hyper-V and DNS roles, and download the necessary software to deploy AKS on Azure Stack HCI.
-You'll then deploy the AKS on Azure Stack HCI platform services, and worker node clusters.
+You'll then deploy the AKS on Azure Stack HCI management cluster, and worker node clusters.
 All of this, in a single Azure VM!

 ### Important Note ###
 The steps outlined in this evaluation guide are **specific to running inside an Azure VM**, running a single Windows Server 2019 OS, without a domain environment configured.
 If you plan to use these steps in an alternative environment, such as one nested/physical on-premises, or in a domain-joined environment, the steps may differ and certain procedures may not work.
 If that is the case, please refer to the [official documentation to deploy AKS on Azure Stack HCI](https://docs.microsoft.com/en-us/azure-stack/aks-hci/ "official documentation to deploy AKS on Azure Stack HCI").